 Chen, G. and Baker, Graham (2003) A Rayleigh-Ritz procedure for localized buckling of a strut on a softening foundation by Hermite functions.
 International Journal of Solids and Structures, 40 (26). pp. 7463-7474.
 ISSN 0020-7683

 energy-integrable in an infinite region.
 Secondly, the errors of the numerical integrations of Hermite functions on the infinite region are investigated and the suitable integral limit is proposed.
 Through the numerical investigation, it is demonstrated that the first thirty Hermite functions are usually enough to approximate the localized buckling pattern.

 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Awaiting Author's version.|
+|Additional Information (displayed to public):||Awaiting Author's version.|

 |Uncontrolled Keywords:||localized buckling; non-linear elastic foundation; Hermite functions; Rayleigh–Ritz analysis|

-|Fields of Research (FOR2008):||09 Engineering > 0905 Civil Engineering > 090506 Structural Engineering|
+|Fields of Research (FoR):||09 Engineering > 0905 Civil Engineering > 090506 Structural Engineering|